hasura/graphql-engine/community/boilerplates/serverless-triggers/zeit-now/go/mutation/README.md

-# NodeJS Mutation Example on Zeit
+# Golang Mutation Example on Zeit

-This example trigger updates (executes a mutation) when an event occurs on another table.
+This example trigger updates (executes a mutation) when an event occurs on another table, written in Golang.

 ### Create tables